dmesa2/Analysis-Traffic-Changes-Social-Distancing/README.md

-# Analysis of Traffic Changes in Portland, OR Due to Social Distancing
+# Analysis of Traffic Changes in Portland, Oregon due to Social Distancing

 For this project I used a subset of the data from the PORTAL Transportation Data Archive to create two interactive dashboards.
 These dashboard visualizations compare the months/years of traffic in Portland, Oregon before Covid-19 to the months and year of traffic during Covid-19.
 The goal of this is to analyze how a pandemic like Covid-19 can change traffic patterns in a major city like Portland, Oregon.